HappySeaFox/sail/EXAMPLES.md

 sail::image_reader reader;
 sail::image image;

-// read() reads the image and outputs pixels in RGB pixel format for image formats
+// read() reads the image and outputs pixels in BPP24-RGB pixel format for image formats
-// without transparency support and RGBA otherwise.
+// without transparency support and BPP32-RGBA otherwise.
 //
 // WARNING: This function allocates a local static context and never destroys it.
 ASAN
 //          will report memory leaks which is OK.